Plotting in R with ggplot2

 Customizing your theme

-Finally we may wish to remove axis line, set the background of plot panels to be white and give the strips (title above facet) a cyan background colour.
+Finally we may wish to remove axis line, set the background of plot panels to be white and give the strips (title above facet) a cyan background color.

 Customizing your theme

-Finally we may wish to remove axis line, set the background of plot panels to be white and give the strips (title above facet) a cyan background colour.
+Finally we may wish to remove axis line, set the background of plot panels to be white and give the strips (title above facet) a cyan background color.

 Useful example for legend